Los Angeles Organizing Committee for the 2028 Olympic and Paralympic Games

-The Los Angeles Organising Committee for the 2028 Olympic and Paralympic Games (LAOCOG) (Comité d'Organisation des Jeux Olympiques et Paralympiques de Los Angeles 2028) is the organising committee for the 2028 Summer Olympics and the 2028 Summer Paralympics which are scheduled to be held in Los Angeles, California in the United States.
+The Los Angeles Organizing Committee for the 2028 Olympic and Paralympic Games (LAOCOG) (Comité d'Organisation des Jeux Olympiques et Paralympiques de Los Angeles 2028) is the organizing committee for the 2028 Summer Olympics and the 2028 Summer Paralympics which are scheduled to be held in Los Angeles, California in the United States.
 Casey Wasserman is president and as a chairperson of the committee.
 Reynold Hoover is CEO.
 The committee was established on 31 July 2017.

 Board of directors

 The board of directors, governed by volunteers, consists of the following members: